-We expect our selling, general and administrative expenses to increase as we continue to support our growth and operate as a public company in the United States.
+We expect our general and administrative expenses to increase as we continue to support our growth and operate as a public company in the United States.
 Such costs include increases in our finance and legal personnel, additional external legal and audit fees, and expenses and costs associated with compliance with the regulations governing public companies.
-We expect our selling expenses to increase significantly, notably with the opening of our U.S. office and with preparatory marketing and pricing activities with respect to the potential future commercialization of one or more of our product candidates, if approved.
-We also expect to incur increased costs for directors' and officers' liability insurance and an enhanced investor relations function.
+We expect our selling expenses to increase significantly with preparatory marketing and market access activities with respect to the potential future commercialization of one or more of our product candidates, if approved.